Even though making tax digital changed HOW businesses submit their VAT returns online, it has not affected VAT return deadlines and payments dates.

 - Maintain their books digitally;

-- File their VAT returns using an HMRC Approved Software.
+- File their VAT returns online using an HMRC approved software.